wimvanderbauwhede/limited-systems/index.md

 * A short tutorial on how to build [a custom Linux kernel for the Xilinx PYNQ Z1 Arm board](https://github.com/wimvanderbauwhede/limited-systems/wiki/Building-a-Linux-kernel-for-the--Xilinx-PYNQ-Z1-Arm-board). <!-- -->

+## OpenCL on the Raspberry Pi 3

+* A short tutorial on how to build the [Portable Computing Langue OpenCL implementation](https://github.com/wimvanderbauwhede/limited-systems/wiki/Installing-OpenCL--on-the-Raspberry-Pi-3) on Raspbian.

 ### Limited Systems

 The name is taken from _Limited Systems Vehicle_, a type of ship in Iain M. Banks's Culture series.